mateusz-brainhub/awesome-cto-resources/README.md

 - [What does a startup CTO actually do? ](http://www.startuplessonslearned.com/2008/09/what-does-startup-cto-actually-do.html): **Blog post** :The role of a CTO from Eric Ries (Lean Startup Author) perspective.
 - [The Role of the CTO: Four Models for Success](http://www.brixtonspa.com/Career/The_Role_of_the_CTO_4Models.pdf): **PDF** :This paper explores two fundamental questions: What are the current models in corporations for the role of the CTO?
 Which model is right for your company?
 This research study is drawn from discussions with hundreds of CIOs and CTOs as well as a written survey of approximately 30 CTOs.

+## Lesson Learned from CTOs & Founders

+- [#define CTO](https://blog.gregbrockman.com/figuring-out-the-cto-role-at-stripe): **Blog post** : Learnings on hiring, doing job of a CTO by ex-Stripe CTO and current OpenAI CTO & Co-founder - Greg Brockman.
+- [Five years, building a culture, and handing it off](https://medium.com/@kellan/five-years-building-a-culture-and-handing-it-off-54a38c3ab8de): **Blog post** : Flickr CTO lessons on building a tech organization.
+- [Learnings from 80 startup CTOs](https://medium.com/@fesja/learnings-from-80-startup-ctos-88ddb5f9c024): **Blog post** : Notes from a CTO meet-up summarized by Javier Escribano.
+- [Surviving being senior (tech) management](https://medium.com/@kellan/surviving-being-senior-tech-management-aa6654efd027): **Blog post** : Advice by Kellan Elliott-McCrea a former SVP at Blink Health, CTO at Etsy and Flickr Architect.
+- [How to Go From Google Engineer to First-Time CTO | First Round Review](http://firstround.com/review/How-to-Go-From-Google-Engineer-to-First-Time-CTO/): **Blog post** : Artillery Co-founder and CTO Ian Langworth talks about the tactics required to make the jump to technical leadership.

+## Management

+- [On Managing Developers (techcrunch.com)](https://techcrunch.com/2015/06/06/on-managing-developers/): **Blog post** : Jon Evans who's been a software engineer, a novelist, a journalist, and a manager– talks about why managing developers was the trickiest thing he has ever done.
+- [The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win](): **Book** : In a fast-paced and entertaining style, three luminaries of the DevOps movement deliver a story that anyone who works in IT will recognize.
+Readers will not only learn how to improve their own IT organizations, they'll never view IT the same way again - by Gene Kim, Kevin Behr, George Spafford.

+## Tech

+- [The SaaS CTO Security Checklist](https://cto-security-checklist.sqreen.io/): **Checklist** : Protect your applications from cybersecurity threats by following the SaaS CTO Security Checklist.

+## Education

+- [MIT OpenCourseWare | Free Online Course Materials](https://ocw.mit.edu/index.htm): **Course** : OCW makes the materials used in the teaching of MIT's subjects available on the Web.
+- [Stanford Engineering Everywhere | Home](https://see.stanford.edu/): **Course** : Stanford Engineering Everywhere (SEE) expands the Stanford experience to students and educators online and at no charge.
+A computer and an Internet connection are all you need.
+The SEE course portfolio includes one of Stanford's most popular sequences: the three-course Introduction to Computer Science.

+## Team

+- [Teammates First Deadlines Second](http://lnbogen.com/?s=proven%20framework): **Blog post** : Even though you’ve got plenty to prove, one of the things that should be on your mind when you’re managing people is how you can engage them in a way that will make them respect you and earn their trust.
+- [Managing and Motivating Developers: Tips for Management Cluefulness | CIO](http://www.cio.com/article/2435469/developer/managing-and-motivating-developers--tips-for-management-cluefulness.html): **Blog post** : Encouraging productivity from your programming staff - at least in the developers' estimation - requires a few special techniques.
+- [21 Rules of Thumb for Managing Software People and Teams](http://www.informit.com/articles/article.aspx?p=1984066): **Blog post** : An oft-overlooked tool in a manager's arsenal is the 'rule of thumb'—a short, pithy statement embodying a powerful message that makes a lasting impression on the listener.
+- [7 simple rules for hiring great developers | JavaWorld](http://www.javaworld.com/article/2089880/mobile-java/7-simple-rules-for-hiring-great-developers.html): **Blog post** : Top developers can write their own ticket in today's tech hiring market, so how do smaller operations or startups attract skilled talent?
+From weeding out rocks stars to mentoring on the job, hiring managers explain how they build dev teams that really work.

+## Culture

+- [How To Use Your Unfair Advantage To Create an Unforgettable First Day For New Hires](http://lnbogen.com/2013/04/11/how-to-use-your-unfair-advantage-to-create-an-unforgettable-first-day-for-new-hires/): **Blog post** : Even though feeling productive is a strong emotion, it is also a short-lived one.
+In order to create a long lasting emotion, a real WOW effect, you have to create a personal bond.
+- [Building a Strong Company Culture, with Airbnb CEO Brian Chesky](https://blog.kissmetrics.com/brian-chesky-alfred-lin-culture/): **Blog post** : Alfred Lin and Brian Chesky explain what culture is and how to build a strong one.

 ## Business

 - [Zero to One: Notes on Startups, or How to Build the Future Hardcover](http://zerotoonebook.com/): **Book** : On how to build 'next' Facebook, Google and the future tech disruptors.
 A book by venture capitalist, PayPal co-founder, and early Facebook investor Peter Thiel.
 - [The Innovator's Dilemma: The Revolutionary Book That Will Change the Way You Do Business](https://www.amazon.com/Innovators-Dilemma-Revolutionary-Change-Business/dp/0062060244): **Book** : The revolutionary business book that has forever changed corporate America.
 Based on a truly radical idea—that great companies can fail precisely because they do everything right— this Wall Street Journal, Business Week and New York Times Business bestseller.
 - [Building an Innovative Learning Organization](https://www.amazon.com/Building-Innovative-Learning-Organization-Framework/dp/1119157455): **Book** :How to create this culture in your organization, with detailed explanations, practical examples, and step-by-step instructions so you can get started right away.
 - [The Six Disciplines of Breakthrough Learning: How to Turn Training and Development into Business Results](https://www.amazon.com/Six-Disciplines-Breakthrough-Learning-Development/dp/B012HUKKUA/ref=sr_1_1?s=books&ie=UTF8&qid=1491564129&sr=1-1&keywords=The+Six+Disciplines+of+Breakthrough+Learning%3A+How+to+Turn+Training+and+Development+into+Business+Results%2C+3rd+Edition): **Book** :The Six Disciplines of Breakthrough Learning presents an innovative approach that accelerates the transfer and application of corporate learning.

 ## Money